Epiksha/boilerplate-react/README.md

 All of these files are ultimately imported into the `general.scss` file.
 There is a commented section under these imports for the stylesheets from your individual components, which can be kept in the component folders themselves or within the components folder already available in the `scss` folder.

+Standard styling is present, as can be seen in `_defaults.scss`, `_variables.scss` and `_mixins.scss`.
+This is filled with helpful code to get started quicker, as well as load fonts in easily.

+[Breakpoint-Sass](http://breakpoint-sass.com "Breakpoint Sass Website") has been included, to help maintain cleaner code when defining breakpoints (values provided to the mixin are mobile-first).

+Additionally, [PostCSS](https://postcss.org/ "PostCSS")'s [Autoprefixer](https://github.com/postcss/autoprefixer "Autoprefixer") has been used to allow you to develop with modern styling while supporting evergreen browsers down to IE11.

 **Testing**

+Jest and Enzyme are configured both within `enzyme.config.js` and `package.json` (under the `jest` key).

 As is convention, there is a test in the Example component folder itself.
 You can create tests anywhere in the project and use the `npm run test` to check all tests pass.

-Jest and Enzyme are configured both within `enzyme.config.js` and `package.json` (under the `jest` key).

 **Conclusion**